Kaushalrr006/Angular_eventplanner/README.md

 ## 📧 Contact

 If you have any questions or need assistance, feel free to reach out to us at kaushal.ratnapagol20@vit.edu.

-## 🙌 Acknowledgments

-Thanks for considering contributing to this project.
-Your contributions help us make this Event Manager even more awesome!

-Let's make Hacktoberfest 2023 unforgettable together! 🌟